-(ii) All parties must do whatever else is necessary to enable the clerk to assemble and forward the record.
-The court of appeals may provide by rule or order that a certified copy of the docket entries be sent in place of the redesignated record, but any party may request at any time during the pendency of the appeal that the redesignated record be sent.
+(ii) All parties must do whatever else is necessary to enable the clerk to assemble the record and make it available.
+When the record is made available in paper form, the court of appeals may provide by rule or order that a certified copy of the docket entries be made available in place of the redesignated record.
+But at any time during the appeal's pendency, any party may request of that the redesignated record be made available.

-(D) Filing the record
+(D) Filing the Record

 When the district clerk or bankruptcy-appellate-panel clerk has made the record available, the circuit clerk must note that fact on the docket.
 The date noted on the docket serves as the filing date of the record.
-The circuit clerk must immediately notify all parties of the filing date.
+The circuit clerk must immediately notify all parties of that date.

-(c) Direct Review by Permission Under 28 U.S.C. § 158(d)(2).
+(c) Direct Appeal from a Judgement, Order, or Decree of a Bankruptcy Court by Authorization Under 28 U.S.C. § 158(d)(2).

 (1) Applicability of Other Rules.
-These rules apply to a direct appeal by permission under 28 U.S.C. § 158(d)(2), but with these qualifications:
+These rules apply to a direct appeal from a judgment, order, or decree of a bankruptcy court by authorization under 28 U.S.C. § 158(d)(2), but with these qualifications:

-(A) Rules 3-4, 5(a)(3), 6(a), 6(b), 8(a), 8(c), 9-12, 13-20, 22-23, and 24(b) do not apply;
+(A) Rules 3-4, 5 (except as provided in this Rule 6(c), 6(a), 6(b), 8(a), 8(c), 9-12, 13-20, 22-23, and 24(b) do not apply; and

-(B) as used in any applicable rule, "district court" or "district clerk" includes-to the extent appropriate-a bankruptcy court or bankruptcy appellate panel or its clerk; and
+(B) as used in any applicable rule, "district court" or "district clerk" includes-to the extent appropriate-a bankruptcy court or bankruptcy appellate panel or its clerk.